What can I expect from couples therapy?:

 What experience do you have working with couples?

-I have completed a 32-hour (4-day) externship in Emotionally Focused Couple Therapy facilitated by Dr. Sue Johnson.
+Dr. Hanzlik: I have completed a 32-hour (4-day) externship in Emotionally Focused Couple Therapy facilitated by Dr. Sue Johnson.
 During my pre-doctoral internship, I participated in an additional couple and family training rotation.
-During my formal training and after licensure, I attended numerous AASECT conferences that addressed treatment strategies in couple and sexual therapy.
+During my formal training, as well as after licensure, I attended numerous AASECT conferences that addressed treatment strategies in couple and sexual therapy.
+I regularly attend continuing education programming to stay up-to-date with the latest evidenced-based practice methods for most effectively treating couples.

 What type of couples do you work with?

-I see couples from a wide range of backgrounds including racial, religious/spiritual, and cultural backgrounds.
-I also see couples of varying sexual orientations and gender identities including heterosexual; gay, lesbian, bisexual, queer sexual orientations; couples where one or both partners are questioning their sexual orientation; and couples where one or both partners identify as transgender or gender non-conforming.
+At IPCI, we see couples from a wide range of backgrounds including racial, religious/spiritual, and cultural backgrounds.
+We also work with couples of varying sexual orientations and gender identities including heterosexual; gay, lesbian, bisexual, queer sexual orientations; couples where one or both partners are questioning their sexual orientation; and couples where one or both partners identify as transgender or gender non-conforming.